Privacy Act 2020

 You could also call this:

-If you receive a transfer prohibition notice, you can appeal against it to the Tribunal.
-You can appeal against all or part of the notice, or against specific decisions made by the Commissioner about the notice.
+If you get a transfer prohibition notice, you can appeal to the Tribunal.
+You can appeal against all or part of the notice.
+You can also appeal if the notice includes a statement by the Commissioner, or if the Commissioner decides to change the notice.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.